 Did I mention I got electrocuted?
 Between finishing at Oxford and beginning in London, I went back to New Zealand for a couple of months over summer.
 I was electric-sanding Tuatara, which was out of the water on a slipway.
 The extension cord came loose for the 101st time and I grabbed it, to experience the shock of 240 volts zapping me.
 Anyone who has been electrocuted will know (I don’t think that will be many ;)), you can’t let go once it takes hold.
 I had about five seconds of it, before falling 5 metres onto the mud, pretty shook up, a couple of solid Harry Potter scars to show for it.

 But I digress.
 I was in London, working, socialising, doing trips and writing.
 I had been there for six months when I was having an ale with a mate who was leaving London and going back to Australia.
-He was telling me about a place called Qatar and how he had a mate there who was looking for a Marine Scientist to employ.
-I phoned him and two weeks later I had left the UK and was on the way to live permanently in Qatar and work for global professional services company GHD.
-Admittedly, when I first heard the name, Qatar, I had no idea where it was.
-I discovered that it is a desert that points out like a finger from Saudi Arabia into the Arabian Gulf.
-In summer, ambient temperatures are 50OC+ and winters are 20OC.
+He was telling me about the Middle East and how he had a mate there who was looking for a Marine Scientist to employ.
+I phoned him and two weeks later I had left the UK and was onmy way!
 I knew it was going to be pretty different.
 And I still had a lot of writing to do to get the draft up to standard.

-Within a week of arriving in Qatar I discovered that an old mate from Otago University, Hamish Dobbie, had moved there randomly a month before, to work as an Engineer.
+Within a week of arriving I discovered that an old mate from Otago University, Hamish Dobbie, had moved to the region randomly a month before, to work as an Engineer.
 You wouldn’t read about it!
 We met for an Arabic coffee and soon after rented a villa together.
-Two Aussie blokes we met at the rugby club in Doha, the one and only Doha Rugby Club, moved in a couple of weeks later.
+Two Aussie blokes we met at the rugby club moved in a couple of weeks later.
 We lived at Number 10 Muslim Bin Bous Jundab Street, a villa in the middle of a sandy and rock-strewn neighbourhood.
 Stray cats picked at the rubbish bins on the street; we even adopted a stray dog, Zayna.
 For four blokes far away from home, we made a good go of it.

-While I was based in Qatar, my writing was influenced by the following, in some way shape or form:
+While I was based there, my writing was influenced in some way shape or form by the following adventures:

-Qatar (desert; building a city from scratch; oil; gas and opulence; living and abiding by the rules of a culture so very different to my own; learning from a multi-cultural expat society with the vast majority of the population living away from home; SCUBA diving for work; admiring sea snakes; playing rugby for the Doha Rugby Club – home away from home, the best bunch of people you could find in an expat environment; spear-fishing 100km offshore in the Arabian Gulf; seeing schooling sharks; work experience in extreme temperatures; being hungry during Ramadan (a good thing); being exposed to interesting policy and marine science work; learning about different cultures and their interactions and motivations; falling in love and becoming a father; dealing with a serious rugby injury; experiencing the kindness of a community (Doha Rugby community) when the chips were down; making a lot of friends; United Arab Emirates (now home!;visionary leadership; fantastic community; magnificent marine life; love it!); Bahrain (a good rugby and golf club; a history of expat living); Kuwait (a rock and sand rugby pitch, recent interesting history and strong home brew); Oman (the jewel of the Middle East; amazing marine life, whale sharks, turtles; the Mussandam and wadis); Lebanon (a melting pot where Arabia meets Europe; ancient settlements; entrenched values; love and hate; living for today); Saudi Arabia (oil and desert; sea-snakes; hard-line Sharia law), South Africa (a good friend’s Stellenbosch wedding, Professional Diving Course in Durban; surfing at Scottburgh and Umzombi; the Garden route; Cape Town; Table Mountain; what a place and magnificent melting pot of people); Maldives (island subsistence living and the tourism challenge); Mozambique (sailing a dhow in the Qurimbus archipelago); Indonesia (surfing in the Menatwais); Ukraine (a good friend’s wedding with only vodka and cognac served); Canada (beautiful and wild place with good salt of the earth people and where I got engaged).
+Desert; building a city from scratch; oil; gas and opulence; living and abiding by the rules of a culture so very different to my own; learning from a multi-cultural expat society with the vast majority of the population living away from home; SCUBA diving for work; admiring sea snakes; playing rugby for the rugby club – home away from home; spear-fishing 100km offshore in the Arabian Gulf; seeing schooling sharks; work experience in extreme temperatures; fasting during Ramadan; being exposed to interesting policy and marine science work; learning about different cultures and their interactions and motivations; falling in love and becoming a father; dealing with a serious rugby injury; experiencing the kindness of a community (rugby community) when the chips were down; making a lot of friends; United Arab Emirates (now home;visionary leadership; fantastic community; magnificent marine life; love it!); Bahrain (a good rugby and golf club; a history of expat living); Kuwait (a rock and sand rugby pitch, recent interesting history and strong home brew); Oman (amazing marine life, whale sharks, turtles; the Mussandam and wadis); Lebanon (a melting pot where Arabia meets Europe; ancient settlements; entrenched values; love and hate; living for today); Saudi Arabia (oil and desert; diving with sea-snakes), South Africa (a good friend’s Stellenbosch wedding, Professional Diving Course in Durban; surfing at Scottburgh and Umzombi; the Garden route; Cape Town; Table Mountain; what a place and magnificent melting pot of people); Maldives (island subsistence living and the tourism challenge); Mozambique (sailing a dhow in the Qurimbus archipelago); Indonesia (surfing in the Menatwais); Ukraine (a good friend’s wedding with only vodka and cognac served); Canada (beautiful and wild place with good salt of the earth people and where I got engaged).

-Yes, I met a good woman and our first daughter was born in Doha.
+Yes, I met a good woman and we had our first daughter.
 I also finished the second draft of the book, very different from the first, mostly written at No.10 Muslim Bin Bous Jundab Street, the local Starbucks, the Souk and later at the Ain Khaled Gated Community.